Nether Alderley Mill: History

 The earliest reference to the mill is in 1391.
 The 14th-century mill was replaced in 1595–1597, at around the time that ownership of the manor mill passed to the Stanley family, and some of this late-16th century stonework survives in the mill's basement.

 In the mid-18th century, the mill was enlarged to its current size and layout.
 To provide more power, a new mill pond was built, along with new tunnels, inside which the date 1746 is inscribed.
 The new construction appears to have reused much of the stonework and timbers from the 16th-century mill.
-Improvements to the mill continued during the 1800s, with a new upper waterwheel and cast-iron mechanism added early in the century, followed by a new lower waterwheel and tail-race tunnels in the 1840s.
+Improvements to the mill continued during the 1800s, with a new upper waterwheel and cast iron mechanism added early in the century, followed by a new lower waterwheel and tailrace tunnels in the 1840s.
 Further mechanical improvements included a new cast-iron hurst frame and gearing to connect it to the upper waterwheel, installed in the 1870s.

 From the 1880s to 1914 the mill could be operated by a portable 10 hp steam engine.
 The mill closed in about 1939, and the building became derelict.
 It came into the ownership of the National Trust in 1950.
 The Trust restored the mill into working order in 1967–70.